GET STARTED

 Can I Do Research in My Major?

 YES!
 The methods may vary, but research can happen in any discipline!
 Research can happen anywhere – on a cluttered bench in a scientific laboratory and in the dirt of the great outdoors, in the dusty archives of a medieval library and on a computer screen in your home, in our neighboring communities and in lands abroad.
-If you’re wanting to know more about kinds of possible methodology, we’ve come up with a list and definitions to help.
+If you’re wanting to know more about kinds of possible methodology, check out our Annotated Sample Grant proposals to learn more about different methodologies.
 Additionally, one key distinction in planning how to get started on your project is whether your research will take place in a lab/field/team environment or whether it typically takes place in a more individualistic environment.
 As you continue in the “Get Started” section (we recommend you start with 1) How to Develop Your Interests and move through each of these sections), we will talk more about the different kind of research environments.
 No matter what kind of environment research occurs in, you will be working with the support of a faculty mentor who is an expert in your field.
-We also want you to think about ethical implications of how research is done, and so you are going to want to read this resource to help frame your thinking: Principles of Ethical Research.
+We also want you to think about ethical implications of how research is done, and so you are going to want to read this resource to help frame your thinking: Principles of Ethical Research (PDF download).

 When Should I Get Involved?